 Travel Risks for International Travelers in Guatemala

-Armed Robbery: Most travellers wander the streets of Guatemala without the fear of theft or robbery.
+Armed Robbery: Most travelers wander the streets of Guatemala without fear of theft or robbery.
 However, zones 1, 3, 5, 7, 12, 6, 18, 21, and 24 in Guatemala City are notorious as crime hotspots.
-Several tourists here have been robbed at gunpoint and threatened with knives or grenades in tourist buses.
+Tourists here have been robbed at gunpoint and threatened with knives or grenades in tourist buses.

 Muggings: Muggings are very common in all cities of Guatemala.
 When climbing the volcano at Volcan de Agua and walking on tracks throughout the country, tourists have also been mugged, usually at gunpoint.